Ongoing Exam Arrangements

 - a support worker such as a scribe and/or reader

-The closing dates for supplying your psychological report or medical evidence to Student Wellbeing are:
+The closing dates for supplying your psychological report or medical evidence to Student Health and Wellbeing are:

 |Semester||Deadline for Providing Evidence|

-For further information visit the Student Wellbeing website.
+For further information visit the Student Health and Wellbeing website.

 Temporary Exam Arrangements (TEAF)